island-is/island.is/handbook/reference/problems/template-api-error.md

 # 400 500 Template API Error

-The server will not process the request due to various reasons provided by the applicaiton template api being requested.
+The server will not process the request due to various reasons provided by the application template api being requested.
 The client can try again after fixing the indicated validation issues.

 ## Extra metadata